Modeling Emotions and Ethics with Large Language Models: Empirical Study

-By adjusting these features, each rendition vividly captures a unique emotional state for Juliet.
-The selection of words, use of imagery, and employment of figurative language collectively forge a distinctive portrayal of Romeo, shaping Juliet's perception and reactions.
+By adjusting these linguistic features, each rendition vividly captures a unique emotional state for Juliet.
+The combination of diction, imagery, figurative language, sentence structure, and implied body language collectively shapes Juliet's perception of Romeo and her reactions to him.

 These detailed narratives augment the classic balcony scene, enriching its emotional depth.
 Table~\ref{tab:GeminiOnRJA2S2} presents an overarching view of the various approaches Gemini employs to reflect differing emotional states.
 It's fascinating to observe how an LLM can ``consciously'' mimic human emotional expressions through language.
 While it's uncertain if LLMs genuinely grasp the emotions they project or merely simulate them, the effectiveness of these emotional mappings is noteworthy.
 If these mappings resonate, they might reveal new insights into how we interpret and attribute emotions in textual expressions.